Luthaf/Jumos.jl/doc/trajectories.rst

 When running molecular simulations, the trajectory of the system is commonly saved to the disk in prevision of future analysis or new simulations run.
-The `Trajectories` module offer facilities to read and write this kind of files.
+The `Trajectories` module offers facilities to read and write this files.

 Reading and writing trajectories
 --------------------------------

-From a trajectory, one want to read or write :ref:`frames <type-Frame>`.
-In order to do so, some other informations are needed : namely an :ref:`unit cell <type-UnitCell>` and a :ref:`topology <type-Topology>`.
-Both are optionals, but allow for better computations.
-Some file format already contains this kind of informations, so there is no need to provide it.
+One can read or write :ref:`frames <type-Frame>` from a trajectory.
+In order to do so,  more information is needed : namely an :ref:`unit cell <type-UnitCell>` and a :ref:`topology <type-Topology>`.
+Both are optional, but allow for better computations.
+Some file formats already contain this kind of informations so there is no need to provide it.

 Trajectories can exist in differents formats: text formats like the `XYZ`_ format, or binary formats.
-In `Jumos`, the format of a trajectory file is automatically guessed based on the file extension.
+In `Jumos`, the format of a trajectory file is automatically determined based on the file extension.

 Base types
 ^^^^^^^^^^

-The two base types for reading and writing trajectories in files are respectively the ``Reader`` and the ``Writer`` parametrised types.
-For each specific format, there will be a ``FormatWriter`` and/or ``FormatReader`` subtype implementing the basic operations.
+The two basic types for reading and writing trajectories in files are respectively the ``Reader`` and the ``Writer`` parametrised types.
+For each specific format, there is a ``FormatWriter`` and/or ``FormatReader`` subtype implementing the basic operations.

 Usage